infinispan/infinispan/CONTRIBUTING.md

 ## Submit
 * Push your changes to a topic branch in your fork of the repository.
 * Initiate a [pull request](http://help.github.com/send-pull-requests/).
-* Update the JIRA issue, using the "Link to pull request" button to include a link to the created pull request.
+* Cross-reference the issue key in the pull request description.